Victoria University of Wellington

 - Students must take at least one upper-level (200 or 300-level) course per semester.
 As part of the course approval process, Victoria University of Wellington faculty will review your home school transcript to ensure that you have completed the equivalent prerequisites.
 Once you have been approved for three courses or more at Victoria, they will not review you for any more - so make sure that your Arcadia course preference form includes all of the courses you are interested in or have been approved to take by your home school.

 - Additional course fees may be associated with some of your overseas course work.
 Courses that include laboratory work, field excursions or theater trips will often require a supplementary fee.
 Additionally, many fine art or production courses will include a supplemental fee for the materials used in the class.
 Please refer to the online course descriptions to determine whether the courses you have selected have additional fees.
+Please see our fee information online here.

 - Some courses at Victoria (particularly in Creative Writing and the Fine or Performing Arts) are defined as Limited Entry and/or require supplemental application materials (such as a writing sample or audition tape).
 You can review the list of course restrictions and additional course requirements here.
 Spring (February - June) students interested in Limited Entry courses (noted by a carat in Victoria's course catalog) or other courses with required supplemental application materials should complete their application prior to the application deadline to allow time for Victoria to respond with further instructions.
 Fall (July - November) students interested in Limited Entry courses should notify their Program Manager prior to submitting the Preliminary Course Form as some deadlines may have already passed.